This story has been updated. It was originally published on February 13, 2020.

 Adding photos to albums, naming all the files better, or adding tags to your images is a suggestion you see in most articles like this one—but I’m against that whole idea.
 In theory, I love perfectly tagged, album-ized photo libraries because they appeal to the productivity geek in me, but I refuse to believe anyone actually has one.

 Photo albums made sense when a roll of film had 36 pictures and had to be developed and stored.
 It’s easy to go through two or three rolls worth of pictures and sort them, but your iPhone can shoot 36 photos in a couple of seconds.
-Your crazy-into-photography grandmother might have shot 100 photos just last month, and you probably shoot that at a single event.
+Your fanatically-into-photography grandmother might have shot 100 photos just last month, and you probably shoot that at a single event.

 Now, it’s ludicrous to suggest that most people sort their photos neatly into albums.
 If it’s something you want to spend hours doing, absolutely go for it.
 But for the majority it’s just not a realistic option.
 (I can’t even keep my professional photos accurately tagged.)